 The Research and Scientific Branch consists of a core of permanent staff and a network of volunteers who respond to fire and hazardous materials incidents across Queensland.
-The volunteer network is a critical component of the branch's expert operational response and advice service.
+The Volunteer Scientific Officer network is a critical component of the branch's expert operational response and advice service.
 The network includes chemists and chemical engineers who provide prompt, at-the-scene responses to emergency incidents involving chemical hazards.
 These specialists are drawn from private industry, local governments and tertiary educational institutions across Queensland.

-During 2021-22, the branch responded to a range of incidents including chemical reactions and spillages; gas and vapor cloud releases; clandestine drug and home-made explosives laboratories (in support of the QPS); incidents involving radioactive substances; and fires involving hazardous materials.
+During 2022-23, the branch responded to a range of incidents including chemical reactions and spillages; gas and vapor cloud releases; clandestine drug and home-made explosives laboratories (in support of the QPS); incidents involving radioactive substances; and fires involving hazardous materials.
 These incidents ranged in circumstances from domestic situations and transport settings, through to large scale industrial chemical emergencies.
-The branch contributes to the safe resolution of approximately 500 incidents per year with up to ten per cent of these requiring the activation of regional volunteers.
+The branch contributes to the safe resolution of approximately 500 incidents per year with up to 10 per cent of these requiring the activation of regional volunteers.

-As at 30 June 2022, there are 52 research and scientific volunteers including 47 regional- based Volunteer Scientific Officers and five Queensland Health Brisbane-based Scientific Support Officers.
+As at 30 June 2023, there are 50 research and scientific volunteers including 44 regional-based Volunteer Scientific Officers and six Queensland Health Brisbane-based Scientific Support Officers.